 The authentication of documents assures their validity, and such authenticated documents need to be kept secure from the risks of information tampering or other infringement.
 A digital signature helps with that.
 There are high-security factors in a digital signature.
 The first security factor comes from the need for a password, which ensures that only the authorized person is using the digital signature.
 So, this is an assurance that there is no forgery or fraud.
 The next security factor comes from the fact that the digital signature renders itself invalid in case any change is made to the document after it has been signed digitally.
 So, in case a change is imperative in a document, you need to follow the complete procedure all over again.
-This assures that your signature is never used in tampered or false documents.
+This assures that your signature is never used in tampered with or false documents.

 Although transactions do not need authentication through a signature, it is better that you authenticate them for your safety.
 You can validate the receipts for the payments you have made or received to make yourself secure about the fact that the transaction has actually taken place.
 Moreover, the security factors in the digital signature make sure that the signatures have been put in place through valid means.
-So, you always have an added security.
+So, you always have added security.
 In fact, in GST, all the returns and payments are authenticated with a digital signature using the emsigner for GST to ensure their validity and security.